aliakhlaghiii/Gene_expression/README.md

 5. normal_dict: A dictionary to divide gene expressions corresponding to 'normal' type
 6. hcc_dict: A dictionary to divide gene expressions corresponding to 'HCC' type
 #### Methods:
-1. read_file: Read expression data file and stores the data
+1. read_file: Read the expression data file and store the data

 ### StatisticalAnalysis
 #### purpose:
 A class in order to do some statistical operations.
 I made an object(gene_data) of GeneExpressionData class as a parameter of statisticalAnalysis class.
-Also, you can find gene values that are above threshold that user wants.
+Also, you can find gene values that are above the threshold that the user wants.
 #### Attributes:
 gene_data: An object of GeneExpressionData class.
 #### Methods: